lhagan/PlainReader/README.md

 ## Usage

-It's completely self-contained, so just run 'python serv.py' and point your browser at [http://localhost:8181](http://localhost:8181).
+It's completely self-contained, so just run `python serv.py` and point your browser at [http://localhost:8181](http://localhost:8181).

 **Important:** don't run PlainReader on a computer/server that's open to the internet or on an untrusted LAN.
 If your computer isn't firewalled, anyone on your network can access your feeds while you're logged in.